NVIDIA/deepops/docs/k8s-cluster/nvidia-network-operator.md

 The cluster is ready to run multi-node workload in the cluster, One last thing is to add related interface configuration to the job file before launching your job.

-### Using SRIOV interfaces
+### Using SR-IOV interfaces

-Below is what is the section of the job file looks like after adding relevant SRIOV interface configuration.
-We built a docker private registry at 192.168.1.11 to host and manage our testing images, please refer to this docker [document](https://docs.docker.com/registry/deploying/) for more details.
+Below is what is the section of the job file looks like after adding relevant SR-IOV interface configuration.
+A docker private registry at 192.168.1.11 is used to host and manage the testing images in this example, please refer to this docker [document](https://docs.docker.com/registry/deploying/) for more details.
+Other container registry can be used as well.

 ```sh
 Worker: